MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-vnet.md

     ![](./media/azure-stack-network-howto-vnet-to-vnet/image20.png)

-2. Highlight `conn1` and select the **Bring Up** > **All Phase 2 Selectors.
+2. Highlight `conn1` and select the **Bring Up** > **All Phase 2 Selectors**.

     ![](./media/azure-stack-network-howto-vnet-to-vnet/image21.png)

 ## Test and validate connectivity

 You should now be able to route in between each VNET via the Fortigate NVAs.
 To validate the connection, create an Azure Stack VM in each VNET's InsideSubnet.
-Creating an Azure Stack VM can be done via the portal, CLI, or Powershell.
+Creating an Azure Stack VM can be done via the portal, CLI, or PowerShell.
 When creating the VMs, ensure the following:

 -   The Azure Stack VMs are placed on the **InsideSubnet** of each VNET.